Things to do

 Whale watching and marine life

-Nearby Gairloch has a number of options from whizzing out into the Minch on a RIB to see whales or a more gentle tour of harbour waters in a glass bottom boat.
+Nearby Gairloch has a number of options from whizzing out into the Minch on a RIB to see whales or more gentle tours of harbour waters.

 Ian from Gairloch Marine Life Centre & Cruises is a marine biologist who runs cruises and has a small marine life information centre at the harbour.